Strategic Aim 2 states:

 Broaden horizons with NASA Kids - a resource rich website which has stories, facts, games and lots of downloadable activities.

 You can explore lots of the collections available at the National Museum of Scotland online.
-The museum also has plenty of interative resources and online activities available via its website.
+The museum also has plenty of interactive resources and online activities available via its website.

-Respect Me is Scotland's anti-bullying service and was launched in 2007.
+Respect Me is Scotland's anti-bullying service.
 The website provides advice and tips on how to speak to your child about online bullying and internet safety.